|Apply | Register | Check Email | Use Online Tools|

 Students using software requiring sound must use their personal headphones to listen.
 The lab is a classroom, therefore please respect others.

-All students are expected to comply with the lab assistant’s request in regards to lab rules and Delta college policies and procedures.
-Lab assistants are often responsible for the security if the Computer labs, as well as the assignment of resources to individual users.
+All students are expected to comply with the Tutor's request in regards to lab rules and Delta college policies and procedures.
+Tutors are often responsible for the security if the Computer labs, as well as the assignment of resources to individual users.
 It is understood that the student staff have not been responsible for the creation of the policies outlined here, but are often responsible for the enforcement of these policies.
 If questions or concerns about their conduct arise, please consult the Senior Computer Support Technician.

 Director of Academic Lab Support